Exploiting Negative Capacitance for Unconventional Coulomb Engineering

-\textit{\textbf{Energy scales:}} The low-energy picture described above is appropriate when the adiabatic condition $\hbar\omega_{0}\ll E_{F}$ is satisfied. \textbf{\textit{Fig.~\ref{Fig3}(a)}} shows the ratio of 2DES Fermi energy $E_{F}$ to PDT oscillation energy $\hbar\omega_{0}$ (for $4~\text{nm}$ thick $\text{PbTiO}_{3}$) as a function of carrier density.
-At low density, the adiabatic condition begins to be satisfied ($E_{F}\sim 10\hbar\omega_{0}$) only for linear 2DES with high $v_{F}$.
+Fig.~\ref{Fig3}(a) shows the ratio of 2DES Fermi energy $E_{F}$ to PDT oscillation energy $\hbar\omega_{0}$ (for $4~\text{nm}$ thick $\text{PbTiO}_{3}$) as a function of carrier density.
+At low density, this condition begins to be satisfied ($E_{F}\sim 10\hbar\omega_{0}$) only for linear 2DES with high $v_{F}$.
 At high density, both linear and parabolic 2DES comfortably satisfy this condition ($E_{F}\sim 100\hbar\omega_{0}$) for typical $v_{F}, m^{*}$ values.

-The theory developed in this work is most applicable in the \textbf{low-energy, long-wavelength regime}.
-For this reason, we focus in the remainder of this section on the case of linear 2DES at low density, which according to Fig.~\ref{Fig3}(a) could be treated as a low-energy system for large enough $v_{F}$ and according to Fig.~\ref{Fig2}(b) could be modeled reasonably in the long-wavelength approximation (using Eq.~(\ref{Eq3})).
+The theory developed in this work is most applicable in the low-energy, long-wavelength regime.
+For this reason, we focus in the remainder of this section on the case of linear 2DES at low density, which we model in the long-wavelength approximation using Eq.~(\ref{Eq3}).
 From the perspective of real systems, the high density regime and case of parabolic 2DES are just as likely to exhibit interesting physics, but careful treatment of $V_{\text{eff}}(q,\omega)$ in the short-wavelength, high-energy regime is required and beyond the scope of this work.

-\textit{\textbf{Pairing strength:}}~To quantify the strength of low-energy electron pairing in the 2DES, we use the parameters $\lambda$ and $\mu^{*}$, adapted from the theory of electron-phonon interaction and superconductivity~\cite{colemanbook}.
+To quantify the strength of low-energy electron pairing in the 2DES, we use parameters $\lambda$ and $\mu^{*}$, adapted from the theory of electron-phonon interaction and superconductivity~\cite{colemanbook}.
 To explain their definition in our context, we begin by decomposing the self-consistently screened interaction $V_{\text{eff}}$ in the following manner, based on the expected slowness of NC-mediated screening relative to direct screening by electrons ($\hbar\omega_{0}\ll E_{F}$):

 where $\Pi_{\text{env}}(q) = \Pi_{nc}(q) + \Pi_{d}(q)$ and $V_{\text{el}}(q) = v_{q}/(1 - v_{q}\Pi_{\text{el}}(q)$).
-We call the `slow' term in Eq.~(\ref{Eq11}) $\Tilde{V}_{\text{env}}$ and calculate the following dimensionless constants~\cite{colemanbook}:
+We call the `slow' term in Eq.~(\ref{Eq9}) $\Tilde{V}_{\text{env}}$ and calculate the following dimensionless constants~\cite{colemanbook}: